FusionPHP/collection/README.md

     $size = count($dictionary); //same as $count = $dictionary->size();

-Items can be added to the dictionary with the `add()` method specifying the key to store them under.
+Values can be added to the dictionary with the `add()` method specifying the key to store them under.

     $dictionary->add('foo', 'bar');

-Items can be replaced at a given key as well.
+Values can be replaced at a given key as well.

     $dictionary->replace('foo', 'bam');